qaalabs/DE5M4/docs/c-svc/1a-git.md

     - This is because everything is committed to the repository

-## Finally - View the Git logs
+## Step 7: View the Git logs
-- After committing, to see the history of commits, run: `git log`
+- To see the history of commits, run: `git log`

 ---